VeRO: A Harness for Agents to Optimize Agents: Appendix

 \subsubsection{Optimizer Configurations}

-We evaluate two scaffolds: the \textbf{\vero{} scaffold}, our minimal implementation described in Section~\ref{subsection:vero_scaffold}, and the \textbf{Claude Code scaffold}, Anthropic's agentic coding system \cite{claudecode}.
-Claude Code provides a complete coding agent with file editing, terminal access, and web search, with the ability to use hooks to restrict the behaviour of tools and trigger actions pre- and post-tool use (e.g. auto-committing).
+We evaluate two coding agents: the \textbf{\veroagent{}}, our minimal implementation described in Section~\ref{subsection:vero_scaffold}, and \textbf{Claude Code}, Anthropic's agentic coding system \cite{claudecode}.
+Claude Code provides a complete coding agent with file editing, terminal access, and web search, with the ability to use hooks to restrict the behavior of tools and trigger actions pre- and post-tool use (e.g. auto-committing).
 We integrate \vero{} abstractions into Claude Code via MCP tools and bash hooks.
 Table~\ref{tab:optimizer_configs} summarizes the five configurations tested.
-Each configuration combines a scaffold, a variant (tool/mode selection), and an optimizer model.
+Each configuration combines a coding agent, a variant (tool/mode selection), and an optimizer model.